The versal deformation of small resolutions of conic bundles over $\mathbb{P}^1\times\mathbb{P}^1$ with two sections

 The remaining singularities are not contained in one of the subvarieties $\ce_{i}^-, F_{i}^-$, as over $\Lambda$ they satisfy $y_{1}=y_{2}=0$ and are mapped to the singular points of the curve $Q=K=0$ in $\P^{3}$.
-Therefore, they don't affect our constructions until the final step. \end{remark}
+Therefore, they do not affect our constructions until the final step. \end{remark}

 We flop all the lines in the disjoint union of $F_{1}^-$ and $F_{2}^-$.
-Because of their disjointness we can study the flop for each component separately.
-We study both cases at the same time using our notational convention of dropping all indices, i.e.\ we write $\Delta$, $E^-$, $ F^-$ etc. instead of $\Delta_{i}$, $E_{i}^-$, $F_{i}^-$.
+Because of their disjointness, we can study the flop for each component separately.
+We study both cases at the same time using our notational convention of dropping all indices, that is, we write $\Delta$, $E^-$, $ F^-$, and so on, instead of $\Delta_{i}$, $E_{i}^-$, $F_{i}^-$.

 We start the construction of the flop by blowing up $F^-$.
-To describe the result we first compute the normal bundle $N_{F^-/\cy^-}$ of $F^-\subset \cy^-$.
+To describe the result, we first compute the normal bundle $N_{F^-/\cy^-}$ of $F^-\subset \cy^-$.
 More precisely, we compute the restriction of it to the fibre over any point $p\in\Delta$.
 We drop the index $p$ from the more correct way of writing.
-We recall that $F^-\cong \mathbb{F}_{2}$ and so its Picard group is generated by the classes of its negative section $B^-=F^-\cap E^-$ and of a fibre $f$ of the projection $F^- \rightarrow B^-$.
+We recall that $F^-\cong \mathbb{F}_{2}$, and so, its Picard group is generated by the classes of its negative section $B^-=F^-\cap E^-$ and of a fibre $f$ of the projection $F^- \rightarrow B^-$.

 \begin{proposition}

 \end{proposition}

 \begin{proof} The restriction $\cy^-|_\Delta$ consists of the two components $\ce^-$ and $Y^-$.
 The fibres of $Y^-\rightarrow\Delta$ over $\Lambda$ consist of two components but all other fibres are irreducible.
 The inclusions $F^- \subset Y^- \subset \cy^-$ equip us with an exact sequence of normal bundles: